-Developing Reusable Foundation Supportive Skeleton System
+Developing Platform-independent Resuable Functional Components

 Brief Description:

-No matter what kinds of software, e.g., web-based, IOS&Android or Applets, all of them have some common ground, from a business perspective, they all have some common business component, such as user management, log in/log out, SSO (Single Sign On), permission management, others like reporting and analytics, payment processing, localization and Internationalization etc. while from a developer perspective. all kinds of systems should integrate some features, like transfer among different kinds of environments quickly.
-Automated code test before deployment (CI/CD), performance monitor, defining custom metrics, API generated, traffic control etc. Thanks to all these base components, the business logic component can be developed fast and quickly, so no matter for a company or a freelancer developer, this skeleton system has a place to show its talents. while in this project, I will dedicate myself to developing such a skeleton system.
+No matter what kinds of software, e.g., web-based, IOS&Android or Applets, all of them have some common ground.
+From a business perspective, they all have some common business components, such as user management, SSO (Single Sign On), authentication and verification, permission management, reporting and analytics, payment processing, localization and Internationalization and many others.

+From a developer perspective, all kind of systems should have some common features, such as environment agnostic which means these components can communicate with different kinds system and deploy on various cloud-platform.
+Other functional requirements like CI/CD pipeline, performance monitor, defining custom metrics, API generated, traffic control etc.

+On top of these features, The business logic component can be developed quickly and with high quality, so no matter the development is done by a team within a company or a freelancer, this skeleton system can help them shorten development time.
+Which

+Through out this project, I will dedicate myself to developing such a skeleton system with multiple reusable and platform-independent compoenents.
+This also caters to the current popular agile development model.

 Where is the challenge located within such a system?

-Cover broad knowledge, which means I need to learn a lot of things.
+The project covers broad technical and business knowledge, which means I need to learn a lot of things.

-Figure out how to integrate with other systems smoothly, regardless of the development language or platform
+Developed components need to integrate within other systems smoothly, regardless of the development language or platform

-Make the system independent of the cloud platform
+Making the system independent of deployment platform is technically challenging.

 Requirements of the project

-Essential requirements:
+Technical Specification:

 ReactJs for front-end language, Java/Python for back-end language

 Using some novel database technology for data persistent

+Essential requirements:

 User management(SSO/Oauth)

 Permission management(Data & Pages permission)